AlgoMaster Logo

 We need to figure out how many times we can spell out "balloon" using the characters available in the input string.
 Each character in the string can only be used once.

-The word "balloon" is interesting because not every letter appears the same number of times: b appears once, a appears once, l appears twice, o appears twice, and n appears once.
-So even if we have plenty of b's and a's, we need twice as many l's and o's to keep up.
+Not every letter in "balloon" appears the same number of times: b appears once, a appears once, l appears twice, o appears twice, and n appears once.
+So having plenty of b's and a's is not enough on its own.
+We need twice as many l's and o's to match them.

 Key Constraints:

-• text consists of lowercase English letters only → We only need to track 26 possible characters (or even just the 5 that matter: b, a, l, o, n).
+• text consists of lowercase English letters only → We only need to track 26 possible characters, and only 5 of them (b, a, l, o, n) affect the answer.

 Approach 1: Character Frequency with Array